MakeAWishFoundation/SwiftyMocky/README.md

 <a name="current-version"></a>

-## **Important!!!** Version 4.x.x
+## **Important!!!** Version 4.1.x

+CLI was moved bask to the main (this) repo.
+CLI in this [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI) will be supported at least until version 5.0.0.

+## Version 4.0.x

 Current version has several significant changes.
-It removes deprecated methods (which might be breaking) and moves CLI to the new [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI).
+It removes deprecated methods (which might be breaking) and deprecates having CLI in the new [repository](https://github.com/MakeAWishFoundation/SwiftyMockyCLI).

 **SwiftyPrototype** was also extracted to separate library.
 There are no more compilation flags, so if you were relying on **SwiftyMocky** with `-DMockyCustom`, you will have to switch to `SwiftyPrototype`.